 After leaving hospital Tom started to build himself up by climbing up and down the stairs at home.
 This soon moved on to walking to the end of the road and back, gradually increasing the distance he walked each day, until he could do a longer distance comfortably.

 It’s really important to Tom that he’s involved with his family can join in activities with them.
-With the help of his wife Julie and his granddaughters, Tom is now regularly walking around Liverpool’s parks, building himself up to jogging and even taking up ballroom dancing.
+With the help of his wife Julie and his four granddaughters and one grandson, Tom is now regularly walking around Liverpool’s parks, building himself up to jogging and even taking up ballroom dancing.

 Tom wants to encourage others to move more, especially those who have a long-term health condition.
 It’s not about running a marathon or going to the gym five days a week.
 Simply taking small steps, like Tom, can make all the difference to your mental health and wellbeing.